“Pain that is felt in your lower belly

 DotS the definition of endometriosis or “endo” may vary.
 In Endometriosis the JH elaborate on:

 “Endometriosis is a condition where cells similar to those that line the uterus are found in other parts of the body, mainly in the pelvis and reproductive organs.
 This condition can cause mild to severe pain and may affect your fertility.
+It affects about one in seven women of reproductive age”.7

 In Endometriosis: Symptoms and Causes – Complications the JH note:

 “Endometriosis can affect different systems in the body.
 While pelvic pain is the most common symptom, women with endometriosis have a higher risk of other pain conditions, such as migraines and arthritis .
-Back, bladder and bowel pain, and associated conditions, are also common in women with endometriosis”.9
+Back, bladder and bowel pain, and associated conditions, are also common in women with endometriosis”.8

 Pudendal Neuralgia